Pongsaky/Pongsaky/README.md

 # Hi, I'm Pongsaky 👋

 I'm a software engineer from Bangkok, Thailand.
-I have a bachelor's degree in computer science from Chulalongkorn University and I'm currently working as a full-stack developer at ABC Inc.
+I have a bachelor's degree in computer science from Chulalongkorn University.

 ## 🚀 Skills and Technologies